redukti/OpenRedukti/README.rst

 Background
 ==========
-OpenRedukti is part of the `MyCCP <http://redukti.com/>`_ product that is being developed by REDUKTI LIMITED.
+OpenRedukti is part of the `MyCCP <http://redukti.com/>`_ product that was being developed by REDUKTI LIMITED.
+Sadly development of MyCCP ceased in 2017 due to lack of funding.

 The main differences between the Open Source release and the proprietary version used in MyCCP are: